Wood Flooring Over Concrete: Moisture Management Is Still Vital

 Moisture Meter Assessment

 It is important to be aware of MC variables within flooring materials.
 Many engineered hardwood flooring products can contain 3-12 multiple inner core ply layers of either a hardwood or softwood plywood type of material cross layered, glued and pressed together.
-The top layer is a thicker hardwood veneer wear layer that is then glued and pressed on the top surface of the core.
+The top layer is a thicker hardwood veneer wear layer that is glued and pressed on the top surface of the core.
 When installing these types of hardwood floors, installers must recognize that all composite wood products can contain different wood species with varying MC characteristics.

 Concrete and hardwood flooring have different moisture properties that must be understood for these materials to work well in tandem.

-The whole process of installing hardwood floors over concrete slabs relates to moisture measurement and control.
+The process of installing hardwood floors over concrete slabs relates to moisture measurement and control.
 Throughout the process, builders and homeowners must ensure that the moisture readings obtained for each of the floor’s components, both the concrete slab and hardwood flooring, are good to go.

 Reputable builders understand the value of using a proven moisture test for concrete slabs and an accurate wood moisture meter for hardwood flooring applications.
-The concrete-wood combination can be both beautiful and lasting once moisture issues are addressed and managed.
+The concrete-wood combination can be beautiful and lasting once moisture issues are addressed and managed.